parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/my_first_contract.md

 After this folder is downloaded, enter into `my_first_contract` directory.

-Build `my_first_contract` contract using Cargo.
+Build `my_first_contract` contract using `pchain_compile`.
 Please refer to ["Building and Deploying the Contract"](build_deploy_contract.md) session for detailed steps.
-The build process will generate a Web Assembly (WASM) binary at `target/wasm32-unknown-unknown/release` of your workspace.
-The workspace is where the source code for `my_first_contract` is located.
+The build process will generate an optimized Web Assembly (WASM) binary on your current path if no destination path is provided to the CLI by the name of <PACKAGE_NAME>.wasm where `PACKAGE_NAME` refers to the package name specified on your Cargo manifest.
+The user is free to use any other toolchain like Cargo as well to build the smart contract but for verification of the contract deployment through the ["Contract Publishing Service"](../getting_started/contract_publish.md), the use of `pchain_compile` is highly recommended.

 <details>
   <summary>Click to see the output file for my_first_contract:</summary>